moosh3/us-api/docs/DESIGN.md

 ## Database

-Two implementations exist within this repository:

-1. Store the JSON within the binary due to the size and immutability of the dataset
+Store the JSON within the binary due to the size and immutability of the dataset.
-2. Use go-cache to store the data in a memory efficient, scalable embedded cache
+The web library, Gin, handles each HTTP request as a separate Goroutine, making the retrieval of the key upon each request extremely fast and allows for up to millions of rps.

 ## Scalability